-Research assistance for our collections is provided to all visitors of the Archives and Special Collections who abide by our rules for access and use, as well as to persons inquiring by mail, e-mail, or telephone.
+Research assistance for our collections is provided to all visitors of the Archives & Special Collections who abide by the rules for access and use, as well as to persons inquiring by mail, e-mail, or telephone.
 While every effort is made to assist in answering one's request, we must limit staff time to twenty minutes for outside requests.
 For questions regarding the value of your rare book, print, or autograph, please consult our online Value Guides.

 Classroom instruction is provided in support of the Franklin & Marshall College curriculum.
 Faculty members are encouraged to contact the Archives & Special Collections to develop specialized instruction sessions utilizing rare and historic materials.